divergentmedia/divergentDocumentation/Clipwrap/Clipwrap.md

 ##Welcome##

 ClipWrap is a Mac application designed to make HDV and AVCHD files a first class citizen in your QuickTime ecosystem.

 This manual will walk you through the basics of using ClipWrap as part of your post production workflow.
 For the latest updates, news and support, be sure to visit [http://www.divergentmedia.com/clipwrap](http://www.divergentmedia.com/clipwrap).

+> **A note on other formats:** ClipWrap is designed just for AVCHD and HDV files.
+Many workflows now record in formats like MOV, MP4, and MXF.
+If you need to support these formats in your workflow, Divergent Media has another application called EditReady.
+You can check it out at [http://www.divergentmedia.com/editready](http://www.divergentmedia.com/editready).
+EditReady is available at a discount to existing ClipWrap customers.

 ##Overview##
 Modern file-based cameras record to a variety of types of media (SD cards, Harddisk, Compact Flash, etc) in two primary formats, MTS and M2T.
 These files, called transport files, are ideal for this type of recording, but they're not ideal for post production, particularly on the Macintosh.